Cleaning and Reviving a Wood Fence

 Seal it fully, and don't miss the edges of the boards between the gaps.
 The boards on privacy fences may be too close together to seal between them, but spread sealer into the grooves between the boards to cover any exposed wood the best you can.

 After the sealer is dry, your fence will look brand new, like it was put up yesterday.
-Pressure wash your fence annually to keep it looking like new.
+Pressure wash your fence annually to keep it looking new.
 You shouldn't have to apply fresh paint or sealant every year, but you should reapply it every few years or so to keep it protected.